mdom/txtnish/README.md

 Verify pgp signatures and show the result in the timeline if set to 1.
 Defaults to 0.

+### sign_user

+Sets a different local user to sign twtfile than what is the default.
+It will print a message indicating an override is in place.

+### gpg_bin

+Set custom name of gpg executable, might be useful if your system defaults to the 1.x branch of gpg but keys you use or verify require gpg 2.x.

 ### ipfs_gateway

 When you subscribe to an `ipns://` address, txtnish will call this gateway to get